 In July 2025, while we were in Lyon, our friend Kent Christian came with his wife, Heather, so that he could have a hip replacement there.
 The famous Vail replacement doc had recommended to Kent a surgeon in Lyon.
 Kent was able to walk out of the hospital and up the stairs to his apartment near Lyon at about 4:30 in the afternoon after his morning hip replacement!
 His recovery was remarkable.
 Dimitri was able to get an appointment with that surgeon in June, with the surgery to follow quickly after that appointment.

-Our plan was to stay in Monte Pana as originally planned until April and then, as previously arranged, go to Thailand and the Philippines for April and May 2026.
+Our plan was to stay in Monte Pana as originally planned until April and then, as previously arranged, go to Thailand and the Philippines for April and May 2026 (to eat mangos in season).
 In the meantime, Dimitri had physical therapy and a cortisone shot, hoping to salvage some of the ski season.
-Audre swam, went to the gym, and sometimes skied alone.
+We swam, went to the gym, and sometimes Audre skied alone.
 We liked our accommodations, we liked the food, and we liked the family owning the hotel and the staff.
 We didn't want to leave to go elsewhere.

 No comments: